Welcome to the Center for Honors, Scholars and Leadership!

 UNC Research Day, Thursday, April 8, 2021

 UNC’s Research Day welcomes students, both graduate and undergraduate, to present their research, creative works and scholarly projects in a day long celebration.
-All Research Day activities take place at the University Center.
-Students may present their projects in individual break-out rooms as oral presentations, as poster presentations in one of three poster sessions, or in round table sessions.
-The entire campus community, high school students and the general public are welcome to attend Research Day, view student research projects, and help the students celebrate their scholarly accomplishments.
+Students may present their projects oral presentations with virtual presentation options, or as poster presentations.
 Over 300 Students are expected at this event presenting over 200 different poster and oral sessions demonstrating the exceptional level of scholarly work at UNC.
-Research Excellence Award competition is held in conjunction with Research Day.
+The Research Excellence Awards competition is held in conjunction with Research Day.

 All presenters must submit an on line application via Ursa by March 5, 2021.
 Application opens February 1.